ekrell/icore_website/news/icore_news_20230803.md

 [![Oso Bay Wetlands Preserve, spider](../img/oso_july2023_2.png)](https://youtu.be/IBhKWTvV1qs)

 This spider, busily ensaring its prey, was spotted at the [Oso Bay Wetlands Preserve](https://www.cctexas.com/parks/services/general-government/oso-bay-wetlands-preserve-learning-center) on July 29.
-Click on the spider photo above to navigate to a video if the web-spinning action.
+Click on the spider photo above to navigate to a video of the web-spinning action.
 Perhaps Bria Marty can provide an identification?

 ### Last meeting: August 3, noon-1:30pm